RealJoshue108/FAST/README.md

 This project is an early prototype built on tooling developed originally by Eric Eggert/Hidde De Vries (W3C).
 It will be abstracted into more general set of tooling for FAST by Joshue O Connor/Michael Cooper (W3C).

 ## Status
 This is a working proof of concept version containing <a href="https://w3c.github.io/apa/fast/checklist.html">three categories from the FAST checklist</a>.
-They are 'Input', 'Interaction', and 'Semantics'
+They are 'Input', 'Interaction', and 'Semantics'.

 ## Development